tdinesh/occamsam/README.md

 ## Usage

+To test and install

+pip3 install --install-option test .

 ### Creating new variables

 The first step in using this package is to instantiate new `Variable` types from the `variable.py` module for each